ShivanshuShekhar/Dojo-Blog/README.md

-# Dojo - Blog is a react website
+# Dojo - Blog : A React Website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).